30+ Of The BEST Donut Recipes You Can Make At Home

 This small batch donut recipe is perfect for the times when you want to make donuts but don’t want to make them for the entire block.
 These fluffy red velvet donuts get topped with a sweet cream cheese frosting that’s just enough without being too much.

 I’ve always been a fan of cereal milk.
 I may not like when my cereal got soggy, but the sweet milk left behind?
 That was the only way I drank milk growing up – true story.
-These cereal milk donuts made with cinnamon cereal (but substitute chocolate – yum!) taste amazing, and the cereal crunch on top makes them even better.
+These cereal milk donuts made with cinnamon cereal (but go ahead and substitute chocolate – yum!) taste amazing, and the cereal crunch on top makes them even better.

 Why stop with a cinnamon cereal milk donut?
 The crunch cereal gives to the tops of donuts is amazing.
 This cereal topped donut is a little denser but filled with flavor.
 The hint of strawberry that comes through makes this one a winner in my house every time!